AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/t-freeform-project.md

 # Create a Workspace project

-Create a project and add components (dimensions, metrics, segments, date ranges) to the freeform panel.
+Create a project and add components (dimensions, metrics, filters, date ranges) to the freeform panel.

 This article familiarizes you with the Analysis Workspace interface elements and shows how to create a project.